adenant/Intro-to-Urban-Analytics/topics/PartI/PITCHME.md

 Big data is often seen as ‘data exhaust,’ in other words, ‘the digitally trackable or storable actions, choices, and preferences that people generate as they go about their daily lives.’
 As opposed to traditional data (e.g., surveys or census), which are collected with a specific intention and follow a structured format with valid and reliable measurements (Hilbert, 2016)

 +++
-### Urban data characteristics
+### Urban data characteristics (1)

-- Volume -large Volumes of data (Terra, Petabytes) spanning large areas
+- Volume -*large Volumes of data (Terra, Petabytes) spanning large areas*
-- Velocity -produced in near-real time
+- Velocity -*produced in near-real time*
-- Variety -diverse in data sources, quality, structuredness, referenced spatially and temporally
+- Variety -*diverse in data sources, quality, structuredness, referenced spatially and temporally*
-- Exhaustive -usually n=all, or at least claims to be
+- Exhaustive -*usually n=all, or at least claims to be*
-- Resolution -fine grained, temporally, spatially and along other dimensions
+- Resolution -*fine grained, temporally, spatially and along other dimensions*

++++
+### Urban data characteristics (2)
-- Relational -usually merged with other datasets, likely through geographic identifiers
+- Relational -*usually merged with other datasets, likely through geographic identifiers*
-- Flexible -accommodate new data streams, sensors etc.
+- Flexible -*accommodate new data streams, sensors etc.*
-- Scalable -expanded rapidly
+- Scalable -*expanded rapidly*